vessel-one/Rhino-Plugin-or-Yacht-Studio/QUICK_START.md

 ✓ DevVesselStudioHelp           Help/docs
 ```

-### If You Still See These (Refresh Didn't Work)
+### Deprecated Commands (Removed)
 ```
-✗ DevVesselQuickCapture         OLD - use DevVesselCapture
-✗ DevVesselStudioDebugIcons     OLD - ignore or close Rhino
+✗ DevVesselQuickCapture         REMOVED - use DevVesselCapture or DevVesselAddToQueue ✗ DevVesselStudioDebugIcons     REMOVED - no longer needed ✗ DevVesselImageSettings        REMOVED - use DevVesselSettings instead
 ```

-**Fix**: Close and reopen Rhino to fully refresh.
+**Note**: If you still see old commands after reloading, close and reopen Rhino completely.

 ---